DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-16-question-protocol-for-pilot.md

 ## Science GCSE or equivalent

-Only required if applying for a Primary course (i.e. intend to train to teach pupils aged 3-11).
+Only required if applying for a Primary course (meaning a candidate intends to teach pupils aged 3-11).

 Candidates can update their answers before (and 5 working days after) submitting their application.